ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A Verifier SHALL compare two `environment-map`s using a binary comparison of the CBOR encoded object.

-A Verifier SHOULD convert `environment-map` so it meets CBOR Core Deterministic Encoding Requirements before performing the binary comparison.
+A Verifier SHOULD convert `environment-map` into a form which meets CBOR Core Deterministic Encoding Requirements before performing the binary comparison.

-The Verifier SHALL iterate over the entries in the `measurement-values-map` entry within the Reference Value `measurement-map`.
+The Verifier SHALL iterate over the entries in the `measurement-values-map` entry within the reference value `measurement-map`.
 Each entry is compared against the `measurement-map` from the Accepted Claims Set.
 If any entry does not match then the Reference Value does not match.

-The algorithm used to match the `measurement-values-map` entries depends on whether the reference value is tagged, and on the `measurement-values-map` key which identifies the entry.
+The algorithm used to match the `measurement-values-map` entries is described below.
+It depends on whether the reference value is tagged with a CBOR tag {{-cbor}}, and on the `measurement-values-map` key which identifies the entry.

 If the Reference Value `measurement-values-map` value starts with a CBOR tag then the Verifier MUST use the algorithm associated with that tag to match the entries.

-This specification defined handling for some tags, which is described in sub-sections below.
-Profiles may define algorithms describing the handling of additional tags.
+This specification defines the matching algorithm for some CBOR tagged reference values, which is described in sub-sections below.

+A CoRIM profile may define additional tags and their matching algorithms.

-If the Verifier does not recognise the Refernce Value CBOR tag value then the Reference Value does not match.
+If the Verifier does not recognize the Reference Value CBOR tag value then the Reference Value does not match.

-If the Reference Value is not tagged and the measurement-value-map key is a special value described in the sub-sections below, then the algorithm appropriate to that key is used to match the entries.
+If the Reference Value is not tagged and the measurement-value-map key is a value with handling described in the sub-sections below, then the algorithm appropriate to that key is used to match the entries.

-If the Reference Value is not tagged, and the `measurement-values-map` key is not a special value described below, then the entries are compared using binary comparison of their CBOR encoded values.
+If the Reference Value is not tagged, and the `measurement-values-map` key is not a value described below, then the entries are compared using binary comparison of their CBOR encoded values.
 If the values are not binary identical then the Reference Value does not match.

-Note that while specifications may extend the matching semantics using tags, there is no way to extend the matching semantics of special key values.
+Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of key values.
-Any new keys requiring special handling must have an appropriate tag in the reference value.
+Any new keys requiring non-default comparison must add a CBOR tag to the reference value describing the desired behaviour.

-If the Reference Value contains an `authorized-by` field then the Verifier SHALL check which entities authorized the Accepted Claims Set entry compared in the steps above.
-If the entry was not authorized by one of the keys from the `authorized-by` field then the Reference Value does not match.
+If the Reference Value contains an `authorized-by` field then the Verifier SHALL check for an `authorized-by` field in the Accepted Claims Set entry compared in the steps above.
+If the Accepted Claims Set key is not one of the keys from the reference value `authorized-by` field then the reference value does not match.

 If all checks above have been performed successfully then the Reference Value matches.

 ##### Comparison for svn entries

-The value stored under `measurement-values-map` key 1 is a SVN, which is stored in the Accepted Claims Set as a UINT.
+The value stored under `measurement-values-map` key 1 is an SVN, which must have type UINT.

 If the Reference value for `measurement-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
-If the value of the SVN in Accepted Claims Set is not the same as the value in the Reference Value then the Reference Value does not match.
+If the value of the SVN in Accepted Claims Set is not equal to the value in the Reference Value then the Reference Value does not match.

 If the Reference value for `measurement-values-map` key 1 is a UINT tagged with